This tutorial demonstrates using the

 Additionally, we can demonstrate the eigenmode source for a rotated waveguide.
 The results are shown in the two figures below for the single- and multi-mode case.
 There is one subtlety: for mode A in the multi-mode case, the

 bnum parameter is set to 3 rather than 2.
 This is because a non-zero rotation angle breaks the symmetry in the y-direction which therefore precludes the use of

 eig-parity.
 Without any parity specified for the y-direction, the second band corresponds to odd modes.
 This is why we must select the third band which contains even modes.
 An oblique waveguide also leads to a breakdown in the PML.
 A simple workaround for mitigating the PML artifacts is to increase its length which is why the

-There are numerical dispersion artifacts due to the FDTD spatial and temporal discretizations which create negligible backwards (leftward-propagating) wave artifacts by the eigenmode current source, carrying approximately 10-5 of the power of the desired rightward-propagating mode.
-These can be seen as artifacts in the field profiles.
+There are numerical dispersion artifacts due to the FDTD spatial and temporal discretizations which create negligible backward-propagating waves by the eigenmode current source, carrying approximately 10-5 of the power of the desired forward-propagating mode.
+These artifacts can be seen as residues in the field profiles.